winitzki/CocoaJoin/README.md

 * inject molecules with values into the soup at any time (also within reactions)
 * use molecule names as locally defined values, pass them to functions, store them in local data structures

 The programmer can use any number of molecules and reactions.
-By defining the "chemistry" in a suitable way, the programmer can organize concurrent computations in any desired fashion, while remaining within the declarative and purely functional paradigm.
+By defining the "chemistry" in a suitable way, the programmer can organize concurrent computations in any desired fashion while remaining within the declarative and purely functional paradigm.
 For instance, the programmer can:

 * use "fast" molecules in order to wait synchronously until certain reaction start or end
 * use "slow" molecules to receive response asynchronously from other reactions